loicreynier/nixpkgs-lor/README.md

 - `python3.12-mktestdocs-0.2.1`: Library to run pytest against Markdown files or docstrings
 - `python3.12-mobase-stubs-2.4.0`: Typing stubs for MO2 Python API
 - `python3.12-plm-0.2.11`: Command-line tool and library that managers your Python software licenses
-- `python3.12-py-machineid-0.6.0`: Library to get the unique machine ID of any host
 - `python3.12-pyfomod-1.2.1`: High-level Fomod library
 - `python3.12-winregistry-1.1.1`: Minimal library aimed at working with Windows registry
 - `python3.12-x21-0.5.1`